leonardon473/cornershop-backend-test/cornershop-backend-test/README.md

 Edit `.docker/Dockerfile_base` and replace 1337 by your user id.

 6- Rebuild the local environment

 ```
 make rebuild
 make up
 ```

+## Comments
+- The id field in the model MenuOfTheDay can be changed by date field as PK if you believe it is better.